 UAlbany Category: Challenges for the 21st Century

-is a new UAlbany requirement, specific to UAlbany.
-This category will be required for all students matriculating in Fall 2013 and thereafter and will be in addition to the existing General Education Program in effect beginning in Fall 2012.
-Since it is a “local” requirement, even students who have completed all their general education courses at another SUNY college/university, or have completed their A.A. or A.S. at another SUNY campus, must complete 3 credits in this local UAlbany category
+Challenges for the 21st Century is a new UAlbany requirement, specific to UAlbany.
+This category is required for all students matriculating in Fall 2013 and thereafter and will be in addition to the existing General Education Program in effect beginning in Fall 2012.
+Since it is a “local” requirement, even students who have completed all their general education courses at another SUNY college/university, or have completed their A.A. or A.S. at another SUNY campus, must complete 3 credits in this local UAlbany category.

-address a variety of issues focusing on challenges and opportunities in such areas as cultural diversity and pluralism, science and technology, social interaction, ethics, global citizenship, and others, and may include interdisciplinary approaches.
+The courses in the category of Challenges for the 21st Century address a variety of issues focusing on challenges and opportunities in such areas as cultural diversity and pluralism, science and technology, social interaction, ethics, global citizenship, and others, and may include interdisciplinary approaches.
 Courses in this category will be expected to address the historical roots and contemporary manifestations of challenges that lie ahead as students move into the world beyond the University at Albany.
 Many courses that previously counted as Global and Cross-Cultural Studies or U.S. Diversity and Pluralism under the former General Education program may be appropriate for this category.